allenai/allenact/docs/tutorials/index.md

 ![training speedup](../img/multinode_training.jpg)

-We train an agent to navigate to an object in almost one third of the time required for training in one node by just distributing training across three nodes.
+We train an agent to navigate to an object in a fraction of the time required for training in one node by distributing training across multiple nodes.

 This tutorial presents: